pimvh/personal_website/blog/en/pihole-unbound.md

 ---
-title: "Configuring and installing a Pi-hole with Upbound"
+title: "Configuring and installing a Pi-hole with Unbound"
-description: "This blogpost goes into configuring and installing a Pi-hole with Upbound on your home-network."
+description: "This blogpost goes into configuring and installing a Pi-hole with Unbound on your home-network."
 previewimage: "blog/pi-hole-logo.png"
 previewimagealt: "pi-hole logo"
 date: "the 21st of February 2021"
 postlang: "en"
 wordcount: ""
 ---
-Hello internet, this is my second blog post, this time about the amazing piece of software [Pi-Hole](https://pi-hole.net/Github), a DNS level adblocker and The DNS resolver [Upbound](https://nlnetlabs.nl/projects/unbound/about/).
+Hello internet, this is my second blog post, this time about the amazing piece of software [Pi-Hole](https://pi-hole.net/Github), a DNS level adblocker and The DNS resolver [Unbound](https://nlnetlabs.nl/projects/unbound/about/).
 These can be easily installed on a [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-desktop-kit/), a mini-computer, which you can set up entirely by yourself.

 The rest of this blog post is divided into the following sections: